-ADDITIONAL DETAILS REGARDING YOUR COMPLIMENTARY CREDIT MONITORING SERVICE:
+ADDITIONAL DETAILS REGARDING YOUR <<Variable Data 3 - CM Length>>-MONTH COMPLIMENTARY CREDIT MONITORING SERVICE:

-- Once you are enrolled, you will be able to obtain <<CM Length>> months of unlimited access to your TransUnion credit report and credit score. - The daily three-bureau credit monitoring service will notify you if there are any critical changes to your credit files at TransUnion, Experian, and Equifax, including fraud alerts, new inquiries, new accounts, new public records, late payments, changes of address, and more. - The service also includes access to an identity restoration program that provides assistance in the event that your identity is compromised and up to \$1,000,000 in identity theft insurance with no deductible.
+- Once you are enrolled, you will be able to obtain << Variable Data 3 CM Length>> months of unlimited access to your TransUnion credit report and credit score. - The daily credit monitoring service will notify you if there are any critical changes to your credit file at TransUnion, including fraud alerts, new inquiries, new accounts, new public records, late payments, changes of address, and more. - The service also includes access to an identity restoration program that provides assistance in the event that your identity is compromised and up to \$1,000,000 in identity theft insurance with no deductible.
 (Policy limitations and exclusions may apply.)

-Monitor Accounts
+Monitor Your Accounts

+We encourage you to remain vigilant against incidents of identity theft and fraud by reviewing your account statements and monitoring your free credit reports for suspicious activity and to detect errors.
 Under U.S. law, a consumer is entitled to one free credit report annually from each of the three major credit reporting bureaus, Equifax, Experian, and TransUnion.
 To order your free credit report, visit www.annualcreditreport.com or call, toll-free, 1-877-322-8228.
-You may also directly contact the three major credit reporting bureaus listed below to request a free copy of your credit report.
+You may also directly contact the three major credit report after the port.